cunterrainer/Hardware-Plotter/README.md

 Currently, only available for Windows.
 However, I am considering adding Linux support in the future.

 # Build
+## Using premake

-Windows only!
-This project uses premake as it's build system.
-The premake5 binaries are already provided.
-I've tested building the app with visual studio, clang and gcc, however other compilers might work aswell, just give it a try.
+This is the prefered and only way if you want to have a visual studio project.
+The project uses premake as it's build system with the premake5 binaries already provided.
+I've tested building it with visual studio, clang and gcc, however other compilers might work aswell, just give it a try.

 For additional information use:
 ```
 vendor\premake5 --help